 The UP Move has a standard pedometer design, with a belt clip case that lets you wear it on your clothes.
-Jawbone has also launched a range of wristband accessories that allow you to wear the tracker like a watch.
+There is also a range of wristband accessories that allow you to wear the tracker like a watch.

 The device tracks steps, exercise, overall calories burned and sleep.
-It is water resistant, but you don’t want to go submerging it.
+Its splash proof, but you don’t want to go submerging it.
 The battery lasts a whopping 6 months.